ANOS Victoria 40th Birthday Spit Roast Dinner (Special Guest Speaker: David Jones)

 Pterostylis tunstallii

-TERRESTRIAL STUDY GROUPThe Terrestrial Study Group meet once a month, usually on the third weekend following the monthly meeting.
+TERRESTRIAL STUDY GROUPThe Terrestrial Study Group meets periodically, usually at least once a month and more often at peak flowering times.
 Trips to search for orchids in the wild are organised within the state of Victoria and occasionally interstate.
 These expeditions may be for one day, a weekend or sometimes longer.
+Occasionally the Terrestrial Study Group will combine their activities with other groups where their activities overlap.
 All members are welcome to join these trips.
 Members get the opportunity to walk in the bush, see and photograph orchids in their natural environment, while enjoying the social companionship of fellow orchid lovers. |

-ContactTerrestrial Study Group Leader - Colin Rowan.
-If you have any questions about the Terrestrial Study Group or wish to find out more about the group's activities, contact Colin.
-Alternatively, become a member of ANOS Vic. to receive your copy of the Bulletin which publishes details about these and other upcoming events.
-Send E-Mail to Colin Rowan. |
+![]() ContactTerrestrial Study Group Coordinator - Len Carrigan.
+If you have any questions about the Terrestrial Study Group or wish to find out more about the group's activities, contact Len.
+For information relating to the Terrestrial Study Group please contact Len Carrigan |